It supervises and helps young people aged ten to 17 who have committed offences, and works with them to help prevent further offending.

-The pre-court team (previously known as Youth Inclusion Support Partnership) work with eight to 17 year olds who are at risk of becoming involved in anti-social or offending behaviour.
-They primarily work with young people who are one or more of the following:
+The pre-court team (previously known as Youth Inclusion Support Partnership) works with eight to 17 year olds who are at risk of becoming involved in anti-social or offending behaviour.
+It primarily works with young people who are one or more of the following:

 - known to the police, ASB Officers or housing providers

 - in receipt of warning letters for their behaviour from police/housing/council

 - being considered for an Acceptable Behaviour Contract (ABC) or currently on one

 - in receipt of, or at risk of being given a Youth Restorative Disposal (also known as RJs)

 - in receipt of a reprimand or final warning

 The above list is not exhaustive, so please discuss potential referrals with the Pre-Court Team.
 Involvement of the team has to be in agreement with the parent/carer and the young person

 We have many opportunities for members of the community who wish to contribute to our work.

 Volunteering with Derbyshire YOS enables members of the community to work with young people at risk of offending and allows them to get involved in solving community problems.
 It also creates a positive link between the community and these young people.